MNMS1/MNMS/README.md

 very soon in 2025 we will publish the alpha version

-For more information join our discord : [Discord](https://discord.gg/dkYNS3Wg)
+For more information join our [Discord](https://discord.gg/dkYNS3Wg)